The Joshua Tree: Critical reaction

-The Joshua Tree received critical acclaim, and the best reviews of U2's career to that point.
+The Joshua Tree received widespread critical acclaim, and the best reviews of U2's career to that point.
 Steve Pond of Rolling Stone wrote, "For a band that's always specialized in inspirational, larger-than-life gestures—a band utterly determined to be Important—The Joshua Tree could be the big one, and that's precisely what it sounds like."
 The review described the album's sound as "wed[ding] the diverse textures of The Unforgettable Fire to fully formed songs, many of them as aggressive as the hits on War".
 Steve Morse of The Boston Globe echoed these sentiments in his review, stating, "It's another spiritual progress report, enwrapped in music that strikes a healthy balance between the lushness of their last album, 1984's The Unforgettable Fire, and the more volcanic rock of their early years."
 Morse called it "their most challenging work to date" and the "most rewarding rock record of the new year".
 John McCready of NME praised the album as "a better and braver record than anything else that's likely to appear in 1987...
 It's the sound of people still trying, still looking..."

 Thom Duffy of the Orlando Sentinel said the songs have "exultant power" that, "like the Joshua Tree's branches, stretch upward in stark contrast to their barren musical surroundings on rock radio".
 He praised the musicianship of the group members, calling Bono's vocals "wrenching", the rhythm section of Mullen and Clayton "razor-sharp", and the Edge's guitar playing "never... better".
 Colin Hogg of The New Zealand Herald called The Joshua Tree "the most compelling collection of music yet from a band that has cut its career with passionate, exciting slashes".
 It judged that the record's "power lies in its restraint" and that there is an "urgency underlying virtually all of the 11 songs".
 Robin Denselow of The Guardian called the album "epic", saying "what U2 have achieved is an exhilarating and varied blend of controlled power and subtelty".
 The review praised U2 for maturing and expanding their musical range, yet "retain[ing] their sense of power" and the "brave passion and emotion" of Bono's vocals.